Five Crucial Tips for a Successful Boost Post on Facebook

 Facebook Boost Posts are a type of Facebook Advertising that allows companies to choose a post and have it distributed in the News Feed to anyone they want, based on interests, demographics, etc. While this may seem like a simple concept, there are certainly challenges.

-In this post, I am going to go over five tips to maximize the effectiveness of social media advertising and boost posts on Facebook.
+In this post, I am going to go over five tips for boosting Facebook posts to maximize the effectiveness of social media advertising.

 Have a strategic goal in place